What's happened at the Cannes Film Festival so far — and what's still to come

 Halle Berry, who is on the festival jury headed by Juliette Binoche, told reporters she would abide by it and had changed her opening night look.

-While risque looks were in short supply Monday, there were certainly some "voluminous outfits," including dresses worn by Heidi Klum, Chinese actor Wan QianHui and others.
+While risque looks have been in short supply, there have certainly been some "voluminous outfits," including dresses worn by Heidi Klum, Chinese actor Wan QianHui and others.

 For more coverage of the 2025 Cannes Film Festival, visit https://apnews.com/hub/cannes-film-festival.